 Sweet and Sour Sauce

-• 1/2 cup ketchup
+• 1/3 cup ketchup

 • 3 tbsp rice vinegar

-• 1/3 cup cane sugar, or brown/coconut sugar
+• 1/4 cup honey, or sugar

 Instructions

-• Cut the chicken into small pieces.
+• Cut the chicken into cubes.

-• Garnish with sesame seeds and enjoy!
+• Garnish with sesame seeds and green onion.
+Enjoy!

 Notes

-*You can use Mirin if the Shaoxing wine is unavailable to you.
+*This is an optional ingredient if it is available to you.
+You can use Mirin if the Shaoxing wine is unavailable to you.
 I’ve also tried a dark liquor like whisky for marinating and it works well.

 **You may need to add more oil if double frying, otherwise, the chicken could be a bit tough on the outside.
 Allow the oil to heat back up to temperature before adding another batch.